Ted Lasso Iconography by Ckeaton2288 |

 + Love Over Fear

-Near the end of the book I wanted to finish reading before the school year starts this week, Love Over Fear: Facing Monsters, Befriending Enemies, and Healing Our Polarized World, I was invited again to become "curiouser and curiouser" as Alice experienced in Wonderland.
-Here is what the invitation to become curiouser was about, making me smile like a Cheshire Cat again at the wonder and whimsy of Jesus, the somehow curious Teacher who knew everything and yet asked to hear more from those He loves.
+Dan White Jr. invited me again to become "curiouser and curiouser" as Alice experienced in Wonderland.
+Below is a bit of what the invitation to become curiouser was about, making me smile like a Cheshire Cat at the wonder and whimsy of Jesus, the somehow curious Teacher who knew everything and yet asked to hear more from those He loves.

 God Asking Questions